Gamers Outreach was founded after a bunch of

 Three days before the event was scheduled to take place, protest from a local public safety official forced the tournament’s cancellation.
 According to a voicemail left for the school district’s superintendent, it was the opinion of the public safety officer that content in games like Halo was “corrupting the minds of America’s youth.”
 He deemed the gaming tournament a “hazard to the public safety of the community,” concerned kids were “training themselves to kill” playing video games.

 Still determined to host a tournament, Wigal and his friends began organizing a new event to illustrate the positive impact gamers can make when they come together to play video games.

-In 2008, Gamers for Giving was born, a competitive gaming tournament and LAN party that provided gamers with an opportunity to participate in gaming activities, while simultaneously raising money for charity.
+In 2008, Gamers for Giving was born, a competitive gaming tournament and LAN party that provided gamers with an opportunity to play video games while raising money for charity.

 In the process of planning the new tournament, Gamers Outreach Foundation (Gamers Outreach) was established.
 While the original purpose of the organization was to facilitate events like Gamers for Giving, the newly founded 501(c)(3) began taking on a life of its own.

 As interest in Gamers for Giving grew, so did the scope of Gamers Outreach’s mission.
 In the process of evaluating charitable causes, Wigal was introduced to staff at C.S.
 Mott Children’s Hospital of Ann Arbor, Michigan.
 Wigal discovered the hospital patients had frequent need for bedside activities, and it was quickly realized Gamers Outreach could provide something more specific: accessible play for kids during treatment.